 Glaze

 - In a medium-sized saucepan, combine the sugar and cornstarch.
 Whisk until well mixed.
-Gradually stir in the water until smooth.
+Gradually stir in the water until the mixture is smooth.
 Cook on medium heat (stirring constantly) until the glaze thickens and turns translucent.
 Remove from the heat and stir in the strawberry gelatin until smooth.
 Let the glaze cool to room temperature.

 - Fold the strawberries into the cooled glaze and pour it into the crust.
 Place the pie in the refrigerator for about 2 hours to chill.